ashleysommer/stdeb/README.rst

 To pass these commands to sdist_dsc when calling bdist_deb, do this::

-  python setup.py sdist_dsc --debian-version 0MyName1 bdist_deb
+  python3 setup.py sdist_dsc --debian-version 0MyName1 bdist_deb

 ====================================== =========================================
         Command line option                      Effect